Spain clears one more hurdle towards aid request

 Both sources said informal talks on this potential rescue package for the country - the second in just a few months after Madrid asked for an up-to-100-billion-euro lifeline for its banks in June - were pointing in the direction of the Spanish government asking for a precautionary credit line.

-Spanish Economy Minister Luis de Guindos, however, said at the meeting that the new reforms were "absolutely not" linked to the conditionality of a potential bond-buying program.
+Spanish Economy Minister Luis de Guindos, however, said at the meeting that the new reforms were "absolutely not" linked to the conditionality of a potential bond-buying programme.

 "This will consist in detailing some of the measures announced in July as well as some new ones," he told Reuters after the meeting, adding they will be in line with recommendations issued by the European Commission in May and a detailed timeline would be provided.